HCA Red List of Endangered Crafts: Extinct crafts

+Mouth-blown flat glass was produced by English Antique Glass in Birmingham until 2022, at which point they were forced to stop production of this type of glass as a result of pressures to reduce their workshop space.

 The last British goldbeaters, W. Habberley Meadows, and Dukes Cricket Balls of London both stopped production in the UK after being unable to recruit an apprentice, having both suffered the effects of cheaper foreign competition.

 The original Red List included the manufacture of riddles, a kind of sieve.
 Following the publication of the report in 2017, however, two individuals came forward to revive the craft, one of whom persuaded the last riddle maker to train them, despite him having retired.
 The trainees are currently attempting to become commercially viable, thus removing the craft from the extinct category.

 Paper mould and deckle making was added to extinct category in the 2019 following the death of the last UK maker Ron MacDonald in 2017.

 Critically endangered crafts

 At the time of the report's release in 2017, there were seventeen traditional crafts in the 'critically endangered' category, defined as having no trainees to continue the skills involved and as being practiced by either a very small number of artisans or produced by two or fewer companies in the UK.
-The list grew to 36 in 2019, and then to 56 in 2021.
+By 2023 the list had grown to 62.

 Following the closure of the Whitechapel Bell Foundry (Britain's oldest manufacturing company dating from 1570), bell founding was added to the 2019 list.

 A week after the inclusion of sporran making in the critically endangered category of the 2021 list, the Ministry of Defence was criticised in an article in The Times for taking the decision to import military sporrans, leaving Scottish manufacturers on the brink of ruin.